Reviewed by Dr. Linda Simon MVB MRCVS.

 What is Trazodone?

-Trazodone is an anti-depressant and anxiety-relieving medication that was first developed for humans and approved by FDA in 1981.
-First, trazodone drew so much attention from veterinarians, who experimented with it with pets in 2008.
+Trazodone is an anti-depressant and anxiety-relieving medication that was first developed for humans and approved by the FDA in 1981 (1).
+At first, trazodone drew a lot of attention from veterinarians, who experimented with it with pets in 2008.

-It was then considered safe for use in dogs since all the pets in the experimentation came out with positive results.
+It was then considered safe for use in dogs since all the pets in the trial had positive outcomes.
 Vets then started prescribing trazodone to dogs struggling with anxiety and stress.
-However, the FDA doesn’t approve its use on dogs and cats, but vets can legally prescribe the medication under “extra-label,” also known as “off-label provisions.”
+However, the FDA doesn’t approve its use on dogs and cats; but in veterinary medicine, trazodone is legally and commonly prescribed under “extra-label,” also known as “off-label” provisions.

-Trazodone technically referred to as trazodone HCl, is marketed under the brand and generic names Desyrel and Oleptro.
-It’s only available under prescription, so you can only find it through your veterinarian.
+Trazodone – technically referred to as trazodone HCl – is marketed under the brand and generic names Desyrel and Oleptro.
+It’s only available with a prescription to treat behavioral disorders, so you can only purchase it through your veterinarian.
 Similarly, it’s essential to note that there’s no pet formulation of trazodone in the market currently.
-As a result, the vets only prescribe the form designed for humans to help dogs fight anxiety.
+As a result, vets only prescribe the form designed for humans to help dogs fight anxiety disorders.

 What Does Trazodone Use to Treat in Dogs?

-Trazodone for dogs is used to treat various types of anxiety in dogs.
+Trazodone for dogs is used to help in the treatment of various types of anxiety in dogs.
 These include:

 - Separation anxiety– Associated with the fear of separating from the owner and being lonely

-- Charging to people– Resulting from fearing unknown individuals
+- Charging at people, or showing them aggression- Resulting from fearing unknown individuals

 - Noise phobias– Caused by fear of sudden or strange noise like thunderstorms, fireworks, and other noisy phenomena.

-- Vet-induced anxiety- Often comes after a surgical operation or any situation that forces your pup to stay in its crate for a long duration.
+- Vet-induced anxiety- Often comes after a surgical operation or any situation where the pet may have experienced anxiety within the vet clinic.

-- Resource Guarding- Caused by fearing to lose a valued item
+- Resource Guarding- Caused by an innate fear of losing a valued item

-Similarly, studies indicate that trazodone is efficient in inducing calming and confinement for dogs after undergoing orthopedic surgery.
+Studies indicate that trazodone is efficient in inducing calming and confinement for dogs after undergoing orthopedic surgery (2).
 Pups often need to stay in their crates for some time after surgery until they recover.
-However, the lack of movement often makes dogs uncomfortable, and most of them usually start whining and straining.
+However, the lack of movement often makes dogs restless, and most of them usually start whining and straining.

 However, studies conducted on different dogs indicated that the oral trazodone medication is safe and effective in boosting behavioral calmness in dogs during the acute recovery time that follows orthopedic surgery.